emineerdogane/Amazon-Reviews---Sentiment-Analysis/README.md

 4. To evaluate the performance of different machine learning algorithms for sentiment analysis on Amazon review data.
 5. To provide insights and recommendations based on the sentiment analysis results.

-The dataset will be retrieved from Kaggle.com (https://www.kaggle.com/code/halimedogan).
+The dataset is retrieved from Kaggle.com (https://www.kaggle.com/code/halimedogan).
 Data contains one product and its reviews.
 There are 4914 unique customers and reviews about one product (asin ID: B007WTAJTO) between 01/09/2012 and 12/07/2014.
 The dataset contains the following columns:
 1. Reviewer ID
 2. Asin (product ID)